 3. Try sketching out ideas and plans on a digital whiteboard.

-The good thing about digital whiteboards is that you can access them very easily.
-A board like Vibe has plenty of canvases that are able to be saved and reflected upon later.
+The good thing about digital smart whiteboard s is that you can access them very easily.
+A board like the Vibe Board has plenty of Canvases that are able to be saved and reflected upon later.
 It’s kind of like having a notepad, but you won’t have to worry about locating a pen to jot your ideas down.

 4. Consider making voice recordings.

 This is especially good if you’re often in the car.
 While driving, you don’t want to reach for your phone, or a notepad—it’s just unsafe.
 If you’re good at listening back to the recordings, an audio note may be a good tactic to try.
 And sometimes, new ideas may evolve from what you’re saying.
 With a voice recording, you’re actively brainstorming.

 If your ideas have multiple tiers, a flowchart is a very beneficial tool.
 It’ll also keep your team members fully aware of the steps of what you’re presenting.
 Breezetree Software writer Nicholas Hebb feels as if they’re especially great if you learn better with images and graphics.
 “Flowcharts explain a process clearly through symbols and text,” he writes.
 “Moreover, flowcharts give you the gist of the process flow in a single glance.”
 Flowcharts are great if your team has a task that needs to be solved.
 It’ll also help you stay organized and focused on the idea at hand.
 Plus, let’s face it.
 They can be really fun to create.